PennLINC/Larsen_EI_Development/index.md

 05: This evaluates the the results of the PNC model-generated labels and classification distances.
 It assesses age relationships as well as clinical relationships.

-## Notes on the steps for replication
+## Notes on the scripts:
-All the scripts should be run from CUBIC.
-The directory there are stored in is `/cbica/projects/alpraz_EI/scripts`.
-Many of the scripts pull input data from `/cbica/projects/alpraz_EI/input` or from `/cbica/projects/alpraz_EI/data`.
 The scripts are numbered according to the order they should run.

 1. This step downloads preprocessed data from flywheel.

-2. This script launches `qsub` jobs that generate connectivity matrices for all the pharmacological sessions and for all the atlases.
+2. This script is designed to run on a SGE cluster.
+It launches `qsub` jobs that generate connectivity matrices for all the pharmacological sessions and for all the atlases.
 The script uses AFNI's `3dNetCorr` function.
 For convenience reasons with qsub, the actual call to `3dNetCorr` is in the script `netcor_call.sh`.
 For replication, you can probably just generate a matrix for one or two subjects using the schaefer400 atlas.
 For example, you could run the following: